Undergraduate Student Handbook

 The chapter works with the other student organizations in MSE to plan social functions involving the entire MSE student body.
 Meetings are generally open only to members.
 A ceremony for the initiation of new members is usually held in the fall and spring quarters each year.
 Dr. Rosario Gerhardt is the faculty advisor.

-The Georgia State Board of Registration for Professional Engineers offers Georgia Tech students the opportunity to take the Fundamentals of Engineering (FE) examination (previously known as the Engineering-In-Training (EIT) before they graduate.
+The Georgia State Board of Registration for Professional Engineers offers Georgia Tech students the opportunity to take the Fundamentals of Engineering (FE) examination before they graduate.
 Students who are within two terms of graduation are encouraged to obtain an application and submit it prior to the deadlines.
 You will need a recent picture to submit with the typed and notarized application.
 You will also need to obtain at least five personal references, three of whom must be registered professional engineers .
-Faculty members who are professional engineers can be identified by the "P.E." following their names at the end of the Georgia Tech General Catalog.
+Faculty members who are professional engineers can be identified by the "P.E." following their names at the end.
 Because of their travel schedules it may be necessary to leave your application with the Dean's secretary for a few days to get signatures from the Dean’s office personnel.
 Tech Professional Engineers will serve as a reference, even if they do not know you personally, based on the fact that you are a Georgia Tech student.

 FE Application and Deadlines: http://ncees.org/exams/fe-exam